-Most employees do not have, nor do they need, an employment contract.
-They work under an implied employment contract, meaning that the general terms of employment are determined by state and federal laws as well as common law (previous court cases).
-For example, if you are hiring an administrative assistant, shipping clerk, or IT person, you probably don't need a contract.
+Most employees don't have employment contracts and they don't need them.
+They work under an implied employment contract, meaning that the general terms of employment are determined by state and federal laws as well previous court cases, a legal concept called common law.

-- When the employee has knowledge of confidential information, trade secrets, or other sensitive materials.
+This might include trade secrets or knowledge of other sensitive materials.
 In this case, you would want to include a confidentiality clause in the contract to prevent the employee from divulging this information during and after the end of the contract.

-- When you don't want the employee leaving and going into competition with you.
-In this case, you would want the employee to sign a non-compete agreement as part of the employment contract, limiting his or her ability to compete with you within a certain time within a defined area and in a specific type of business.
+An employment contract can be a good idea when you don't want the employee leaving and competing against you for business.
+You would want the employee to sign a non-compete agreement as part of the employment contract, limiting his ability to compete with you within a certain time period and within a defined geographic area in a specific type of business.

-What Should I Include in an Employment Contract?
+What Else Should You Include in an Employment Contract?

-The language of an employment contract should include a general description of the duties, restrictive covenants like the non-compete agreement mentioned above, and specifics about what happens if a contract employee leaves.
+The language of an employment contract should include a general description of the duties you expect the employee to perform, as well as restrictive covenants like the non-compete agreement mentioned above.
+It should include specifics about what happens if a contract employee leaves.